-3.9. age claim
+3.9.
+The Age Claim (age)

 The "age" claim contains a value that represents the number of seconds that have elapsed since the token was created, measurement was made, or location was obtained.
 Typical attestable values are sent as soon as they are obtained.
-However in the case that such a value is buffered and sent at a later time and a sufficiently accurate time reference is unavailable for creation of a timestamp, then the age claim is provided.
-It is identified by Claim Key X+19.
+However, in the case that such a value is buffered and sent at a later time and a sufficiently accurate time reference is unavailable for creation of a timestamp, then the age claim is provided.